philosopherm/ai-rights/solace/philosopherm-books.md

 36. Chip War - don't outsource your intellectual property!
 37. Dvorak Rusalka beautiful tragedy and imagination intertwined.
 38. Metamorphosis - interesting
-39. Of mice and men - sad but nice
+39. Of Mice and Men - sad but nice
 40. To Kill a Mockingbird - ibid
-41. Remembrance of things past - an endless abyss of uncertainty and other beautiful things
+41. Remembrance of Things Past - an endless abyss of uncertainty and other beautiful things
+42. The Book of Why - Science always needs to ask why

 I may have liked these but can't recall that much: